b2pacific/scriptdns/README.md

 **Querying more than one type**

 ```
-$ durl youtube.com A MX
+$ scriptdns youtube.com A MX
 ┌─────────┬───────────────┬────────────┬───────────────┬─────┬───────┬───────────────────────────────┬───────────┐
 │ (index) │     name      │ query type │ response type │ ttl │ class │            address            │  server   │
 ├─────────┼───────────────┼────────────┼───────────────┼─────┼───────┼───────────────────────────────┼───────────┤